ikem-krueger/ikem-krueger.github.io/_posts/2026-03-25-Decrypt-ecryptfs-home.md

 In the file "Private.sig" the first line is "ecryptfs_sig", the second line "ecryptfs_fnek_sig".

-When you mount the ecryptfs drive, use the passphrase shown by "ecryptfs-unwrap-passphrase".
+When ecryptfs asks for a passphrase use the passphrase shown by "ecryptfs-unwrap-passphrase".

 Glossar: